-Aquatic life use and aesthetic quality use in lakes were updated with Ambient Lake Monitoring Program and Illinois Clean Lakes Monitoring Program data from 2011.
+Aquatic life use and aesthetic quality use in lakes were updated with Ambient Lake Monitoring Program and Illinois Clean Lakes Monitoring Program data from 2012 and 2013.

-Public and food processing water supply use in streams was updated from a variety of data sources covering a period of 2001 through 2011.
-Public and food processing water supply use assessments in freshwater lakes also use data from a variety of data sources covering a period of 1999 through 2011.
+Public and food processing water supply use in streams was updated from a variety of data sources covering a period of 2010 through 2013.
+Public and food processing water supply use assessments in freshwater lakes were updated using data from a variety of sources from 2011 through 2013.

-Non-agency data sources such as the Lake County Health Department, the City of Chicago, the Metropolitan Water Reclamation District of Greater Chicago, the U.S. Geological Survey, TMDL contractors and others may also be used for the assessment of various uses and water bodies.
+Non-agency data sources such as the Illinois Department of Natural Resources, the Lake County Health Department, the Metropolitan Water Reclamation District of Greater Chicago, the U.S. Geological Survey, TMDL contractors and others are considered and may be used for the assessment of various uses and water bodies.